kbr/fritzconnection/docs/sources/getting_started.rst

 .. note ::
     Default cache-format is `pickle`, which is compact, fast and can be considered safe as it is your own data.
 However, the `json` format is also supported.
 With the argument `cache_format` the format can set to `json`.

 After loading the api from a cache-file, the data are verified to be still valid for the given router-model and the current installed software version.
 In case the cache is outdated, the api-data are reloaded from the router and the cache-file gets updated.
 The verifying step requires a request to the router, which can take some milliseconds.
-With the argument `verify_cache=False` verifying can turned off.
+With the argument `verify_cache=False` verifying can turned off, loading the api even faster.

 .. warning ::
-    Deactivate verifying makes loading the api even faster, but the cache data may be outdated if something has changed on the router side (simple solution: delete the cache-file).
-However, this can happen with a long running process or you just didn't mention it.
-You be warned!
+    On deactivate verifying the cache data may be outdated if something has changed on the router side.
+(Simple solution: turn verifying on or delete the cache-file.)
+However, chances are that one didn't mention it until strange things happen.

 TLS-Encryption